How To Plan the Perfect Surprise Proposal in New York City

 The element of surprise is key to a successful proposal, so make sure to keep your plans under wraps.
 If you are worried about forgetting details, you can enlist the help of a friend or family member to make sure everything is taken care of.

-Keeping your secret may involve deception, but it will all be worth it when you see the look of surprise and happiness on your partner’s face.
-Maybe you say that you are taking them on a weekend getaway when you are planning to propose.
+Keeping your secret may involve deception, but it will all be worth it when you see your partner’s look of surprise and happiness.
+Maybe you say you are taking them on a getaway when you plan to propose.
 Or, you could pretend to be throwing a birthday party for someone else and then surprise your partner with a proposal.

 You might have a friend suggest that you all go on a double date.
 Then, when you are on the way to the date, you can get a text saying that the other couple has to back out at the last minute.
 Once that happens, you might continue the date since you’re already on the way!
 This will give you a chance to propose in a more intimate setting.